ProGenNo/ProHap/README.md

  4. Run the Snakemake pipeline to create your protein database: `snakemake --cores <# provided cores> -p --use-conda`

 ### Example: ProHap on 1000 Genomes
 In the first usage example, we provide a small example dataset taken from the 1000 Genomes Project on GRCh38.
-We will use ProHap to create a database of protein haplotypes aligned with Ensembl v.111 (January 2024) using only MANE Select transcripts.
+We will use ProHap to create a database of protein haplotypes aligned with Ensembl v.115 (May 2025) using only MANE Select transcripts.

 Expected runtime using 4 CPU cores: ~1 hour.
 Expected runtime using 23 CPU cores: ~30 minutes.